Master of Arts in Drama Therapy

 Personal Therapy Requirement

-Students are required to complete 50 hours of personal psychotherapy with a licensed mental health professional.
+Students are required to complete 50 hours of personal psychotherapy with a licensed mental health professional and/or registered drama therapist.

 Curriculum Highlights